 - Draining the fruit thoroughly prevents the salad from becoming soupy as it chills

-Once everything is folded together, you'll want to chill it for at least 30 minutes so the flavors can get to know each other.
-But honestly, it gets even better overnight — the marshmallows soften into the cream and every bite becomes pure heaven.
-Let's make it!
+After everything is folded together, let it chill for at least 30 minutes so the flavors meld.
+Overnight is even better — the marshmallows soften into the cream and every single bite turns into something dreamy.
+It tastes like being ten years old again.
+Grab your mixing bowl.

 How It Comes Together